Appulize/GateGPT/README.md

 4. Go to the addon page and click the Configuration tab and enter all the required details
 5. Go back to the first tab and click "Start".
 6. Go to the "Log" tab and scan the QR code with WhatsApp (Link Device).
+7. Use the **OPEN WEB UI** button to view the dashboard via Home Assistant ingress.

 ---